 Reduced errors and increased fraud protection

-There’s nothing that increases costs (and frustration) quite like issuing duplicate or fraudulent payments—not to mention the time you lose going backwards to rectify the situation.
+There’s nothing that increases costs (and frustration) quite like issuing duplicate or fraudulent payments—not to mention the time you lose going backward to rectify the situation.

-AP automation helps you shore up your internal payment controls while also creating an easily accessible ‘paper’ trail documentation of invoice actions, approvals and payments.
+AP automation helps you shore up your internal payment controls to reduce the likelihood of accounts payable fraud while also creating an easily accessible ‘paper’ trail documentation of invoice actions, approvals, and payments.

 Morale and culture

 AP staff members don’t like tedious, manual invoice management tasks like data entry, and the younger crop of talent won’t either.
 By automating those types of processes, AP professionals can actually use their human skills like creativity and intuition to focus on more strategic work that can improve the organization’s bottom line like dynamic discounting.

 The future of AP employment is more fulfilling and more flexible work, which is possible through AP automation.

 Those in or who work with the AP department understand the function is a strategic asset to the company.